pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

 1. Convert from sqlite3 to postgres if you haven't already.
 See: https://medium.com/@helenflam/how-to-change-your-rails-app-database-from-sqlite-to-postgresql-before-deploying-to-heroku-ae2acc25c7ac#.ytirsfz8c>, or this shorter version:
     * Edit `Gemfile` to remove `gem 'sqlite3'` and insert `gem 'pg'`
     * Run `bundle install`
-    * Replace the `config/database.yml` file with appropriate values (TODO: FILL THIS IN)
+    * Replace the `config/database.yml` file with appropriate values (See: <http://stackoverflow.com/questions/6710654/change-from-sqlite-to-postgresql-in-a-fresh-rails-project>
     * Use `rake db:setup` and `rake db:migrate` to set up the database.
     * Try `rails server` to see if app still works.